National Garment Workers Federation: History

 In June 2016, the factory of Bangladeshi garment company Tejgaon Textile was closed down after a Bangladesh Accord inspection had identified major structural faults in the building.
-Workers were left without salaries and festival bonus for the upcoming Eid al-Fitr.
-NGWF organised protests and filed a complaint at the Bangladesh Garment Manufacturers and Exporters Association (BGMEA), following which a compensation and an Eid bonus were paid out.
+Workers were left without salaries and festival bonuses for the upcoming Eid al-Fitr.
+NGWF organised protests and filed a complaint at the Bangladesh Garment Manufacturers and Exporters Association (BGMEA), following which compensation and an Eid bonus were paid out.
 In the same month, NGWF workers protested against and stopped the relocation of the factories of Ananta Apparels and Ananta Fashion, which would have endangered 6,000 jobs.